kambliketan/Self-Driving-Car-Behavioral-Cloning/writeup.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.ipynb containing the script to generate data, create model and train the model.
-The final model code is also copied down below.
+* The final model code is also copied down below. model.ipynb contains the code to generate data, create model and train the model.
+It also contains intermediate iterations of the model.
+(Please ignore outputs as they might be from different trials at different time)
 * drive.py for driving the car in autonomous mode
 * model_final.h5 containing a trained convolution neural network
 * writeup.md summarizing the results
+* final_video.mp4 contains the recorder lap with model_final.h5 and video.py

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and the drive.py file, the car can be driven autonomously around the track by executing